kozinaki/mase/readme.txt

 [STATUS] rewrote the source code from scratch, only the SSL certificate, packet header encoding/decoding and base64 code remain untouched, Packet class has a much better performance, Stats are more reliable and the overall stability has much improved (especially when (multiple) Clients are joining a Server)
 [ADD] Ping and Memcheck mechanism for both Clients and Servers and for each of their connections (Theater and Plasma, Memcheck only for Plasma)
-[ADD] colors to the console to differentiate between client and servers and plasma and theater of each one (see F.A.Q section for color reference)
+[ADD] colors to the console to differentiate between client and servers and plasma and theater of each one.
 [FIXED] some important packets that had the wrong content in it and sometimes caused unexpected results (crashes, disconnections, etc)
 [FIXED] the log file writing, now it is not only much more reliable but also it should be guaranteed that everything gets written into the file before a quit/crash
 [FIXED] the structure of the data that gets sent to the client/(game)server, it is now exactly like EA's packet structure